Treasury Sec. Mnuchin says Trump will demand N. Korea denuclearize

 On the issue of North Korea, Mnuchin added that Kim is willing to temporarily halt the country's nuclear testing because of crippling economic sanctions enforced by the Trump administration.

+"There's no question these sanctions are working and that's what brought them to the table," Mnuchin said.

-“I don’t think anybody really believes that North Korea is prepared to denuclearize,” said Republican Sen. Jeff Flake, who also appeared on “Meet The Press."
-“Now, maybe a freeze where they say, ‘All right.
+"I don't think anybody really believes that North Korea is prepared to denuclearize," said Republican Sen. Jeff Flake, who also appeared on "Meet The Press."
+"Now, maybe a freeze where they say, 'All right.
 We are a nuclear power.
-Let’s get some security guarantees.’
-But denuclearization, but if somebody is saying, I’ve heard it suggested, that that’s what the North Koreans have already agreed to, I would question that.”
+Let's get some security guarantees.'
+But denuclearization, [as] I've heard it suggested, that that's what the North Koreans have already agreed to, I would question that."

+Democratic Sen. Elizabeth Warren, who also appeared on the program, expressed concerns as well.

+"I am very worried that they're going to take advantage of him," she said.
+"And it starts right where you asked this question.
+And that is leaders of North Korea, for a very long time, the Kim family, has wanted to meet face-to-face with a U.S. president.
+That is a win for them."